 Dr. Chaaban highlighted how more than 105 million dollars have been spent in the last decade on grants and loans in the sector, yet no definitive solution has been provided.
 With up to 3,000 dumpsites and landfills, the need is not for more money spent on research but on action.
 “There is no need for new expensive studies and strategies and for re-inventing the wheel at each change in government," he pointed out, especially given the readily available research documents.

 Along with the resounding unanimous voice against the establishment of incinerators and Waste-to-Energy initiative, the speakers provided possible solutions that have been already implemented in Saida.
 Most notably the founding of an independent and proficient authority to regulate, monitor, and enforce compliance to air quality emission control which best insure the safety and benefit of the Lebanese population.
 Certain questions have to be answered before any action is to be taken: Who will monitor these processes?
-What are the local emission control for incinerators?
+What are the local emission controls for incinerators?
 What happens if emission limits are not met?
 Will the public be informed and included?

 Due to the reasons stated in the conference, the final recommendations by the speakers were against the use of incinerators in Lebanon.
 Rather, speakers proposed the use of promoting more sustainable solutions and most importantly, the creation of an environmental authority capable of handling the different processes needed to maintain Lebanon as a habitable space.